 In compliance with H.B.
-410 (Codified in R. C. 2151.18(B), the Court has collected the following data for calendar year 2017, in regards to truancy cases coming before the Court:
+410 (Codified in R. C. 2151.18(B), the Court has collected the following data for calendar year 2018, in regards to truancy cases coming before the Court:

 Number of children placed in alternatives to adjudication under R.C.
-2151.27(G) 85 Number successfully completing alternatives to adjudication 80 Number who failed to complete alternatives and were adjudicated unruly 5
+2151.27(G) 65 Number successfully completing alternatives to adjudication 46 Number who failed to complete alternatives and were adjudicated unruly 1 Pending at the close of 2018 18